usaid-cs/yesterday-i-learned/random.md

 1. No one ever said the protagonists in Rick and Morty are the same Rick and Morty every episode, but the story so far has been consistent, even though [the default universe is no longer C-137](http://rickandmorty.wikia.com/wiki/Dimension_C-137).
 1. [Tabling](https://en.wikipedia.org/wiki/Table_%28parliamentary_procedure%29) means "place on the side of the table" aka halt consideration in the US, or "lay on the table" aka begin consideration for everywhere else in the world.
 (Clarke)
 1. [Ted](https://en.wikipedia.org/wiki/Ted_Cruz) is Calgarian.
 His names are also "Rafael Edward", Ted being short for Edward.
 To run for presidency, one must either be born in America, or one parent must be American.
 1. Ted can also be short for Edwin, Edmund, and Theodore.
+There are fewer than 1500 search results for "Edmund bear".
 1. The difference between a good day and a bad day is how much alcohol you want to consume, versus how much you need to consume. ~Rob
 1. For any pipe you intend to use for delivering waste, only use smooth pipes, not ribbed ones, for reasons that may be obvious later.
 1. Complimenting someone should not be relative.
 Good: "Good dog."
 Bad: "You are good, not like other dogs."